AndrewLessells/skill-internet-radio/README.md

 ## internet radio
-Play internet radio station.
+Play a selection of internet radio stations.

 ## Description
 Play Radio New Zealand radio stations using Mycroft.
-Currently has RNZ National and Concert.
+Currently has both RNZ National and Concert.
 Will add BBC Radio as well.

 ## Examples